-• CGa's type system derives typing judgments to check whether the reasoning parts of a document are coherently built.
+- CGa's type system derives typing judgments to check whether the reasoning parts of a document are coherently built. - There is an element 0 in R such that a + 0 = a.

 Figure 1: Example of CGa encoding of CML text